helidon-io/helidon-examples/examples/imperative/data-jdbc/README.md

 mvn verify
 ```

+Your environment must be able to pull each configured database image from its registry to run the tests.

-To build every variant without running the tests, use:
+To build every variant without running tests:

 ```shell
 mvn verify -DskipTests
 ```

-The build uses Testcontainers with each sample's actual database image.
-Testcontainers manages the test databases and
-loads the module's `etc/schema.sql`; no manually started database is needed.
-When Docker is unavailable, JUnit skips the
-container-backed test classes.

-To build only one variant, change to its directory.
+To build one variant, change to its directory.
 For example:

 ```shell
 cd mysql
 mvn package
 ```

-The database specific README.md provides the command for starting the resulting application and any database preparation
-required before startup.
+Follow that variant's README to prepare the database and start the packaged application.